Table of Contents

 What is Selective Attention?

 We live in a crowded world where noise is inevitable in our daily life, whether we are listening to a lecture, watching a video, or reading an article.
 This noise or background information is always a challenge to our mind, i.e. we need to identify what is important and what is not to learn anything.

 The process of selectively attending to information, say the voice of a lecturer in an audio lecture, while ignoring the environment, is called selective attention.

-When we selectively attend to something that involves perception, psychologists believe that our ability to perceive information increases, we are better in integrating this information, and finally we can understand this new information more precisely.
+When we selectively attend to something that involves perception, psychologists believe that our ability to perceive information improves, we are better in integrating this information, and finally we can understand this new information more precisely.